 BIOS update

-Keeping your BIOS up to date is important for compatibility, performance, and security.
-This should be done first before enabling other hardware optimizations like XMP/DOCP and Resizable BAR, as BIOS updates can reset these settings.
+Keep your BIOS up to date for compatibility, performance, and security.
+Update BIOS first—before XMP/DOCP and Resizable BAR—because updates can reset those settings.

 Important Warning